Wanted: Waterloo co-op students

 Microsoft exec shares why co-op is a “win-win” for both students and employers

-When Cheri Chevalier interviewed at Microsoft Canada as a fourth-year University of Waterloo co-op student, she was surprised by the ambitious task assigned to her.
+When Cheri Chevalier interviewed at Microsoft Canada as a fourth-year Waterloo St. Jerome's University co-op student, she was surprised by the ambitious task assigned to her.

 Chevalier was given a shiny ornament and asked to build a business plan for this unfamiliar object.
 She delighted in the chance to impress her potential employer because she knew, then and there, that she had to work for this dynamic company.